rchoudhary/blog/content/pointer-basics.md

   attr="© Nickelodeon (please don't sue me)"
 >}}

-Of course, this seems highly unnecessary when we could have just done `x = 2319`, but indirectly modifying variables is pretty cool and useful in other less contrived contexts.
+Of course, this seems highly unnecessary when we could have just done `t = 23`, but indirectly modifying variables is pretty cool and useful in other less contrived contexts.

 A good question at this point would be, what data types can we write?
 For instance, is the following valid code?